 Female dogs have no risk of infections, cancers, or diseases of the uterus (which is removed) and a reduced risk of breast cancer.
 Male dogs have no chance of testicular cancer and a reduced risk of prostate cancer.
 The surgery also reduces some problem behaviors related to mating, such as roaming, marking, and aggression.

 Yes.
 Your dog won’t feel any pain during the surgery.
 Typically, dogs are given an injection that will provide pain management for eight to twelve hours after the surgery.
 And you may also be given medication that you can provide at home.
 Never administer human pain medications because many of them can poison your dog.

 Will My Dog Get Fat After the Surgery?

 No, this is a myth.
 Just like humans, dogs gain weight if they’re eating too much or not getting enough exercise.
 Provide your dogs with regular walks and healthy meals, and they’ll stay fit!

 Will My Guard Dog Stop Protecting Me?

 No. In fact, most police canine units spay or neuter their dogs.
 If your dog has been trained to be a guard dog, he will still be able to protect you after the procedure.

-The best source of information for your spay/neuter questions is your veterinarian.
-He or she can help inform you about your dog’s specific needs regarding the surgery.
+Your veterinarian is the best source of information for your spay/neuter questions.
+They can help inform you about your dog’s specific needs regarding the surgery.